 - Tech or Financial Company: The Data Processing Segment

 - Client in Crime: To make it Happens

 - Investor Key Takeaway

-Every time people swipe their credit or debit card – something happens, several giant corporations with their billion technology are involved to make that transaction done.
+Every time people swipe their credit or debit card – something happens, several giant corporations with their billion dollars technology are involved to make that transaction done.